Select Page

 embracing joy

 Last Sunday at Mass I sat behind a mother holding a sweet little baby boy.
-He was probably about three months old, still young enough to rest easy in his mother’s arms but old enough to take in his surroundings with wide eyes full of wonder.
+He was probably about three months old, still young enough to rest easy in his mother’s arms yet old enough to take in his surroundings with wide eyes full of wonder.
 He fell asleep a few...

 learning to love